 The committee in the Democratic-led House was armed with a fresh report from the House Intelligence Committee that concluded Trump had “sought to undermine the integrity of the U.S. presidential election process, and endangered U.S. national security."

 Trump's attacks on Macron were a response to the French leader's comments last month to Economist magazine that NATO appears to have suffered "brain death" due to an inability to cooperate and coordinate among its 29 member nations from Europe and North America.

-“You just can’t go around making statements like that about NATO,” Trump said, flanked by NATO’s secretary general, Jens Stoltenberg during a one-0n-one meeting between them.
-“I would say that nobody needs NATO more than France,” Trump said.
+“You just can’t go around making statements like that about NATO,” Trump said, flanked by Stoltenberg during a one-0n-one meeting between them.
+“I would say that nobody needs NATO more than France,” Trump said, apparently ignoring his own criticisms of NATO.
 “That’s why I think when France makes a statement like they made about NATO, that’s a very dangerous statement for them to make.”

 “We would rather not do that,” Trump said.
 “But it’s either going to work out, or we’ll work out some mutually beneficial tax.
 And the tax will be substantial, and I’m not sure it will come to that, but it might.”